How Your Weight Affects Your Risk of Breast Cancer

 By Stacy Simon

 Managing weight is a challenge for most people in the US.
-In fact, according to the Centers for Disease Control and Prevention (CDC), about 69% of American adults are overweight.
+In fact, according to the Centers for Disease Control and Prevention (CDC), more than 70% of American adults are overweight.

 This puts them at higher risk for serious conditions including diabetes, heart disease, and some types of cancer.
 For women, being overweight or obese after menopause increases the risk of breast cancer.